TomPace101/nanopore_diffusion/notes.md

 This would (potentially) get rid of the \_folders attribute and \_full_path Everything in folderstructure should become a Path (or the subclass).

+Towards that end, maybe the input files should be more consistent.
+Sometimes they give stem names only, and sometimes they give filenames.
+For paramgen, you even need to specify the folder (since it doesn't know what type of parameter set you want to make otherwise).
+A good compromise would be that the extension should always be included.
+That is, it's always a path relative to the respective location given by folderstructure.
+In many cases, that means all it is is a filename.
+But in the case of paramgen, it needs more than that.
+Alternatively, you could add a folder field to paramgen input files, but that seems unnecessary.

 _TODO_ should ParameterSet be split into a base class, and a derived class that includes all the doit support?